easafe/purescript-droplet/docs/edsl.md

 ### Subqueries

 Subqueries must return a single column.
-Columns from outer scopes can be referenced with `(alias ... column)`.
+Columns from outer scope can be referenced with `(alias ... column)`.

 ```haskell
 subQueryExample :: _